MadStu/space-trucker-trading-tracker/README.md

     - Default the unit amount to the remaining cargo bay space.
 - Code API retrieval to get the buy/sell locations for each commodity.
     - Provide an option for the user to see where to buy or sell.
+- Add button for total stock losss due to an accident, piracy or some other cause.
+- Allow players to enter their expenditure.
+Fuel / Repair costs, ship purchases and upgrades etc.

 # Data Model